zumbalogy/command_search/README.md

 --- and casing and all. (and user could pass in own regex if they want to differnt
 --- defaults).

-TODO: make sure periods in strings work, like "Dr.Foo"
 TODO: current commands are passed though as commands without validation.

 Note: in example project, have a "sort by" example